xalegit/CTFwriteup/writeup/UTCTF_2022/2022-03-12-UTCTF_html2pdf.md

 `Rendered by HTML2PDF`: HTML2PDF as the title of the challenge, a glue?

-The clue leads me to make some search fon the web and I find:
+The clue leads me to make some search on the web and I find:

 ![img_name](/assets/img/UTCTF_2022/html2pdf_d.png){: .image-50 }

-Good!
+Interessant!
 And following the second web link:

 ![img_name](/assets/img/UTCTF_2022/html2pdf_e.png){: .image-50 }

-Very Good! let's try a simple script:
+Very interessant!
+Let's try a simple script:

 ```html
 <h1 id=rd>HA HA HA</h1>